Catholics for Choice: 2000s

-In March 1999, CFC launched a failed campaign to downgrade the status of the Holy See in the United Nations to that of an NGO from that of a non-member state.
+In March 1999, CFC launched an unsuccessful campaign to downgrade the status of the Holy See in the United Nations to that of an NGO from that of a non-member state.
 Had the campaign, branded as "See Change", been successful, the Vatican would no longer have had a vote on UN policy nor speaking rights.
 The campaign drew support from 541 groups, including women's, family-planning and abortion groups, such as NARAL Pro-Choice America and Planned Parenthood.

 The campaign was begun after Vatican representatives at various UN conferences blocked consensus on certain topics related to sexual and reproductive health, such as condom distribution and safe sex education in AIDS prevention programs and family planning, birth control, and abortion.
 Kissling, then CFC's president, asked: "Why should an entity that is in essence 100 square acres of office space and tourist attractions in the middle of Rome with a citizenry that excludes women and children have a place at the table where governments set policies affecting the very survival of women and children?"

 The campaign was supported by European Parliament politicians from three Dutch parties.
 It was also supported by Marco Pannella, a founder of the Italian Radicals.

 The campaign faced difficulty in the UN from the start and, according to U.N. spokesperson Farhan Haq in 1999, seemed "unlikely" to succeed.
 Anglican Bishop John Baycroft said "The Vatican has as much right to be [in the UN] as any of the other countries", as the modern remnant of the Papal States.
 Pennsylvania State University professor Philip Jenkins wrote that the See Change campaign is anti-Catholic, and that the major diplomatic and mediation activity of the Vatican makes it deserve recognition far more than many other UN members.

 In 2007, CFC's former Vice-President and Director of Communications, Jon O'Brien, was appointed President.
 In 2019, CFC's former Vice-President and Domestic Program Director, Sara Hutchinson Ratcliffe, was named Acting President.
 In October 2020, National Catholic Reporter columnist Jamie L. Manson took over as president of the organization, leaving her position at NCR.